albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

 delete, augment, add to, publish, transmit, participate in the transfer or sale of, create derivative works from, or in any way exploit any of the Company Content or any material from any website owned, operated, licensed or controlled by us, in whole or in part.
-You may not put any our graphics or text on your own website.
+You may not put any of our graphics or text on your own website.
 If no specific restrictions are displayed, you may make copies of select portions of the Company Content, provided that the copies are made only for your personal use and that you maintain any notices contained in the Company Content, such as all copyright notices, trademark legends, or other